Making friends and play for SEN kids: parents' tips

 - Furry friends

 Pets often make great friends for children with special educational needs.
 They offer unconditional love, and in return children learn about responsibility and easing social interaction.
-Take a look at these great pet tips from other parents.

 - Prepare an activity